 While these programs admittedly add a little cost to your theme park visit, they can also add plenty of value, especially if your priority is covering a lot of ground and experiencing the most popular rides.
 For families, minimizing the waits that can try the patience of little kids (and their parents) can also be priceless.

-Here’s how to skip the lines at nine California theme parks, listed south to north:
+Here’s how to skip the lines at ten California theme parks, listed south to north:

 Sesame Place San Diego: Magic Queue